 Attaching political conditions means interfering in internal affairs and being tough.
 After the independence of African countries, Western countries continued to engage in neo-colonialism, one of the means of which was through their own domestic financial institutions and their controlled World Bank and the International Monetary Fund, but the practical effects of their assistance did more harm than good.
 The conditions attached to aid, including the requirements for political, economic and social policy reform and adjustment, have also had a negative impact, with the consistent conditional assistance of Western countries praying for Western donors to defend their rule by the autocratic rulers of certain African countries, contributing to dictatorship and economic poverty, and foreign aid resulting in exploitation, destruction, Excessive debt, relationship dependency and resource curse.
-66 In fact, the more serious problem caused by conditional aid in Western countries is interference in the internal affairs of African countries and undermining their national sovereignty.
+In fact, the more serious problem caused by conditional aid in Western countries is interference in the internal affairs of African countries and undermining their national sovereignty.
 Conditional aid has put caps on African countries, severely limiting the policy space for African countries, making their policies dependent on the intentions of Western countries and losing their sovereignty to develop in accordance with their own national circumstances.
 Even the new African strategy of the United States is emphasizing the right policy choice for recipient countries, that is, to meet the requirements of the United States.
-67 It is based on the ills of Western aid that African scholars are declaring the death of Western aid.68
+It is based on the ills of Western aid that African scholars are declaring the death of Western aid.68

 As early as the 1974 Declaration on the Establishment of a New International Economic Order and other instruments of international law, it was emphasized that aid should not be subject to any political or military conditions.
 This is not the case in terms of the so-called act of aid for trade by the United States towards Africa.
-Through the forum of the African Growth and Opportunity Act, held annually, in order to achieve the economic objectives of the United States, 69 the African Growth and Opportunity Act was promulgated in 2000 and was extended for 10 in 2015.
-Under this Act, only more than 30 sub-Saharan African countries are eligible exporters, in accordance with a range of stringent conditions set out in the Act and enjoy GSP treatment in the United States.
-Moreover, in order to maintain their suitability, those countries must cooperate with the United States in continuously improving their rule of law, human rights and core labour standards, bolton-trump-administrations-new-africa-strategy/, Dec.
-30, 2018.
+Through the forum of the African Growth and Opportunity Act, held annually, in order to achieve the economic objectives of the United States, the African Growth and Opportunity Act, only more than 30 sub-Saharan African countries are eligible exporters, in accordance with a range of stringent conditions set out in the Act and enjoy GSP treatment in the United States.
+Moreover, in order to maintain their suitability, those countries must cooperate with the United States in continuously improving their rule of law, human rights and core labour standards,

-66 See Joy Asongazoh Alemazung & Hochschule Bremen, Post-Colonial Colonialism: An Analysis of International Factors and Actors Marring African Socio-Economic and Political Development.
-The Journal of Pan African Studies, Vol.3, No.10, 2010, pp. 62-84: Dambisa Moyo, Dead Aid: Why Aid Is Not Words There is a Better Way for Africa, Farrar, Straus and Giroux, 2009.
+&lt;sup>66 See Joy Asongazoh Alemazung & Hochschule Bremen, Post-Colonial Colonialism: An Analysis of International Factors and Actors Marring African Socio-Economic and Political Development, The Journal of Pan African Studies, Vol.3, No.10, 2010, pp. 62-84: Dambisa Moyo, Dead Aid: Why Aid Is Not Working and How There is a Better Way for Africa, Farrar, Straus and Giroux, 2009.
+See Development In Vietner Vie